awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 }
 ```

-Please note that the order of the headers which are ultimately sent to an HTTP client is *undefined*.
-An Application Load Balancer may send the headers in the order specified in the Lambda response payload, it may reverse the headers, or it may send them in any other implementation-defined order.
+The load baalncer might send the headers to the client in a different order then the order specified in the Lambda response payload.
+Therefore, do not count on headers being returned in a specific order.

 ### Enable multi\-value headers<a name="enable-multi-value-headers"></a>